Samsung/tizen-docs/docs/platform/release-notes/tizen-6-5-m1.md

 - Bluetooth
   - GATT handler bugs have been fixed.
-  - The bug of Sending response twice has been fixed.
+  - The bug of sending response twice has been fixed.
 - Network
   - Bugs in wifi-manager API have been fixed.
   - Bugs in ConnMan have been fixed.